amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 <BR><BR>
 **Conclusion**

 ``stringdistmatrix`` is a very flexible function with many tunable features.
 The cluster size, the algorithm, the concatenation of text with text and/or numbers create numerous and mind-boggling possibilities.
 Even with all these settings it is still so much easier than creating supersets by hand!
+String distance matching is case sensitive so you may get better groups if you force all text to once case.
 Have fun with this...

 <BR><BR>
 <a id="sourcecode">Full source code (<a href='https://github.com/amunategui/' target='_blank'>also on GitHub</a>)</a>: